Best headlamps for astronomy and stargazing 2024: The top picks for seeing at night

 - How we test

-That's why we have rounded up the best headlamps for astronomy and stargazing.
-They come in all kinds of shapes and sizes and you can pick one up no matter your budget.
+The best headlamps for astronomy and stargazing come in various shapes and sizes and you can pick one up no matter your budget.
 We've considered the most common use cases and price points to ensure you've got all the information you need to decide which might be the best for you.

 Tantse Walter is a photographer and adventurer who's spent more than seven years facilitating global adventurous overseas expeditions.
 She loves getting into the nitty-gritty of sourcing and planning trips, and choosing the right gear for the job.
 Tantse enjoys taking creative, bright and bold photos of interesting people and places.